CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_inventory_module.rst

     # The following switch which is part of fabric will be replaced with a new switch
     # with same configurations through RMA.
     # Please note that the existing switch should be configured in maintenance mode and in shutdown state
-    - name: Pre-provision switch Configuration cisco.dcnm.dcnm_inventory:
+    - name: RMA switch Configuration cisco.dcnm.dcnm_inventory:
         fabric: vxlan-fabric
         state: merged # Only merged is supported for rma config